 CWS Durham welcomes refugees and immigrants from around the world into lives of freedom, hope, and opportunity in the Triangle.
 We work with community partners to educate the wider community, advocate for immigrant and refugee causes, and equip new refugees and immigrants for long-term success.

 Since 2009, our staff and community supporters have been committed to helping uprooted people find security and opportunity in their new home of North Carolina.
-But we need your help to ensure that refugees and displaced people can continue to find safety in the U.S.!
+Last year we resettled 151 refugees into the Triangle community and provided critical services for hundreds more.

 Building a new life after years or sometimes decades of waiting takes deep courage, dedication and resilience.
 Our staff and volunteers work together to remove barriers and expand opportunity for refugees as they build their lives in North Carolina.